 Seeing spots on one’s penis can be unsettling.
 There are many possible explanations, and most of them are harmless.
-Moles are a type of nevus, or a skin blemish that can be flat, raised slightly above the skin's surface, or on a stalk.
-They can be colored or not colored, and with or without hair growth.
-Moles are not usually present at birth, and may spread as a person grows older, forming an average of 15-20 per person by adulthood.
+Moles are a type of nevus or skin blemish, that can be flat, raised slightly above the skin's surface, or on a stalk.
+They can be colored or not colored and with or without hair growth.
+Moles are not usually present at birth and may spread as a person grows older, forming an average of 15 to 20 per person by adulthood.
 Most are harmless and do not require any treatment.
 The only cause for concern would be if a nevus suddenly grows, changes color, or bleeds.
 It’s not clear from your question, however, that these spots are indeed moles, especially because they are white.
-Moles generally are areas of concentrated melanin, or pigment (they typically have color).
+Moles generally are areas of concentrated melanin or pigment (they typically have color).

-Another possibility is that they could be pearly penile papules, small (1-3mm), harmless spots that can develop on the penis.
-Men tend to develop them between ages 20-40 and they are fairly common, appearing on about 10% of men.
-They are often mistaken for warts, but they are harmless — not irritating or itchy, not contagious, nor infectious— though what causes them is currently unknown.
+Another possibility is that they could be pearly penile papules, small (one to three millimeters), harmless spots that can develop on the penis.
+Men tend to develop them between ages 20 to 40 and they are fairly common, appearing on about ten percent of men.
+They are often mistaken for warts, but they are harmless — not irritating or itchy, not contagious, nor infectious — though what causes them is currently unknown.
 For men who feel distressed about them, there are cosmetic laser procedures to remove them, though they usually fade on their own with age.